 We give thanks to the Creator for all things that have contributed to the creation of this program.
-It was not our intention to leave anyone or anything out.
-If something was forgotten, we leave it to each individual to give thanks in their own way.
+If something was forgotten, we have not done this with ill intention and hope that anyone reading this will also offer gratitude to those we have forgotten with us.
+Contributors to the book have been referenced according to their wishes where possible.